romaschka1/Data-Structures-Algorithms/README.md

 ```
 <br>

-From code above, we can imagine that previoslly innited tree will look like this:
+From the code above, we can imagine that previously initialized tree will look like this:

 ![image](https://github.com/romaschka1/Data-Structures-Algorithms/assets/46795634/29a74228-2c56-40c5-ae7a-a1171f706ab3)

-Node, that `()` is represending the `null` pointer.
+Node, that `()` is representing the `null` pointer.

 ## DFS (Depth first search)
 DFS - recursive algorithm, to get `tree nodes` from bottom to top. <br>

-Thre is three types of `DFS`, and what output each type returns:
+There is three types of `DFS`, and what output each type returns:
 * Inorder (left.val, node.val, right.val) ->  4, 2, 5, 1, 6, 3, 7
 * Preorder (node.val, left.val, right.val) ->  1, 2, 4, 5, 3, 6, 7
 * Postorder (left.val, right.val, node.val) ->  4, 5, 2, 6, 7, 3, 1